duganchen/codesearch/README.md

 ### Indexing The Repositories

 *indexer/indexfiles* will convert a directory to Sphinx-ready XML.
-In sphinx.conf, set it as your xmlpipe command:
+In sphinx.conf, set it as the xmlpipe command for an index named *sourcecode*:

 	source sourcecode_pipe
 	{